"It was night, and the rain fell; and falling, it was rain, but, having fallen, it was blood."

 During his lifetime, Poe published four collections of his poetry.
 Among his poems there are "The Raven", "Annabel Lee", "A Dream Within a Dream", "The Conqueror Worm".

-Poe’s verses illustrate an intense faculty for technical and abstract beauty, with the rhyming art to excess, an incorrigible propensity toward nocturnal themes, a demoniac undertone behind every page. … There is an indescribable magnetism about the poet’s life and reminiscences, as well as the poems.
+Walt Whitman, in his essay titled “Edgar Poe’s Significance” wrote: Poe’s verses illustrate an intense faculty for technical and abstract beauty, with the rhyming art to excess, an incorrigible propensity toward nocturnal themes, a demoniac undertone behind every page. … There is an indescribable magnetism about the poet’s life and reminiscences, as well as the poems.

 Edgar Allan Poe is a master of the horror tale and fiction.
 He was one of the first American authors of the 19th century to become more popular in Europe than in the United States.

 Poe’s thrilling tales examining the depths of the human psyche earned him much fame during his lifetime and after his death.
 Poe's best known fiction works are Gothic, a genre he followed to appease the public taste.
 His most recurring themes deal with questions of death, including its physical signs, the effects of decomposition, concerns of premature burial, the reanimation of the dead, and mourning.
+"There are certain themes of which the interest is all-absorbing, but which are too entirely horrible for the purposes of legitimate fiction."

 "There are moments when, even to the sober eye of Reason, the world of our sad Humanity may assume the semblance of a Hell."